 - 2.1 USE OF BULLETIN BOARDS/MAIL SERVICES: The Union shall have the right to use institutional bulletin boards and District mail services subject to reasonable regulations; and the right to use institutional facilities at reasonable times for the purpose of conducting Union business concerned with the exercise of the rights guaranteed by statute.
-The Union also has the right to use District duplicating equipment, provided that the Union reimburses the District for the cost of supplies and labor. - 2.2 LEAVE FACILITIES IN A CLEAN AND ORDERLY CONDITION: The Union agrees to leave the facilities used in a clean and orderly condition. - 2.3 TWO COPIES OF BOARD AGENDAS/MINUTES: The Union shall have the right to receive two copies of the agenda and minutes of regular Board meetings sent by mail (including email) and directed to the President of the Union. - 2.4 LIST OF UNIT EMPLOYEES AND JOB INFORMATION: The Union shall have the right to be provided with a listing of all bargaining unit employees, their date of employment, and their primary job site within a reasonable time following request by the Union.
+The Union also has the right to use District duplicating equipment, provided that the Union reimburses the District for the cost of supplies and labor. - 2.2 LEAVE FACILITIES IN A CLEAN AND ORDERLY CONDITION: The Union agrees to leave the facilities used in a clean and orderly condition. - 2.3 TWO COPIES OF BOARD AGENDAS/MINUTES: Copies of the agenda and minutes of regular Board meetings can be found at https://smccd.edu/boardoftrustees/agenda.php.
+The District shall notify the Union if the website changes. - 2.4 LIST OF UNIT EMPLOYEES AND JOB INFORMATION: The Union shall have the right to be provided with a listing of all bargaining unit employees, their date of employment, and their primary job site within a reasonable time following request by the Union.
 The District will provide to the Union the name, job title, department, work location, work, home, personal cellular telephone number, personal email address, and home address of any new employee within 30 days of hire or by the first pay period of the month following hire.
 The District will provide to the Union this information every 120 days for all employees.
-Thereafter, the Union will be provided with a current listing of additions and deletions to the bargaining unit within a reasonable time after request. - 2.5 TIMES WHEN UNION MAY CONDUCT BUSINESS: Union agents and representatives may conduct Union business with members of the unit at times other than those during which they are required to render service to the District.
-No one shall be allowed to distribute handouts or similar material in a manner that distracts employees who are on the job performing their duties. - 2.6 REASSIGNED TIME FOR UNION BUSINESS: The Union will receive the equivalent of 18 FLCs per semester of reassigned time for organizational activities.
-In addition, the District shall provide the equivalent of 18 FLCs per semester for the purpose of negotiations and the processing of grievances.
-The Union will notify the District as early as possible of the name(s) of the person(s) who will be credited with this reassigned time so that necessary modifications of schedules may be made.
-In addition, the Union can buy up to an additional nine (9) FLCs per semester. - 2.7 AGENCY SHOP: The District agrees to continue to grant AFT Local 1493 an agency shop, subject to the terms and conditions outlined below. - 2.7.1 The Union shall have a lawful notification to fee payers, informing them of their obligation under this provision of the contract and shall furnish the District with a current copy of such notification, or any amendments to such notification.
-The Union shall maintain a lawful appeal process including a hearing before a neutral decision-maker for challenging all or part of the agency fee, and procedures to hold in escrow any fees that are reasonably in dispute. - 2.7.2 Those employees in the bargaining unit not wishing to join the Union may choose to pay only an agency (service) fee not to exceed the amount permitted by law. - 2.7.3 In accordance with Government Code Section 3546.3, employees who, for religious reasons, object to joining or financially supporting employee organizations may instead donate their agency fee to one of the following "non-religious, non-labor organization or charitable fund exempt from taxation under Section 501©(3) of Title 26 of the Internal Revenue Code."
-Employees are responsible for furnishing proof of contributions to the District and to AFT Local 1493. - 1.
-The Foundation for the SMCCCD - 2.
-Peninsula Community Foundation - 3.
-Peninsula Open Space Trust
+Thereafter, the Union will be provided with a current listing of additions and deletions to the bargaining unit within a reasonable time after request.

+In lieu of providing the information above in the form of a list, the District may meet this obligation by providing AFT Local 1493 access to a secure electronic site within which the above information is available to view and download as a spreadsheet.